The untangling number of 3-periodic tangles: Introduction

 \section{Introduction}

 Tangling is a fundamental feature of three-dimensional structures composed of multiple long, curved filaments in space.
-Quantifying tangling is the key to describing a multitude of entangled biological and chemical structures, such as the mesoscale structure of mammalian skin cells (corneocytes) \cite{evans2011,PhysRevLett.112.038102}, polymer melts, liquid crystals \cite{Ertman2023PeriodicLC}, or DNA origami crystals \cite{dna_tensegrity_triangle, site_directed_placement_DNA_origami}.
+Quantifying tangling is key to describing a multitude of entangled biological, chemical and physical systems, such as the mesoscale structure of mammalian skin cells (corneocytes) \cite{evans2011,PhysRevLett.112.038102}, polymer melts \cite{MICHELETTI20111, tzoumanekas_theodorou}, liquid crystals \cite{Ertman2023PeriodicLC}, DNA origami crystals \cite{dna_tensegrity_triangle,topology_based_lattice_engineering}, or volumetric textiles \cite{volumetric_bravais_weaves,portela_volumetric_textile}.

-Considering entanglement within a periodic unit cell is a useful way to reduce complexity of extended three-dimensional structure; this is a natural restriction for crystalline structures but still useful in understanding less symmetric structures.
-Geometric and topological characterisations of 1-periodic, 2-periodic \cite{grishanov2007,grishanov2009_part_1,grishanov2009,diamantis2023equivalencedoublyperiodictangles,fukuda2023,fukuda2024constructionweavingpolycatenanemotifs,mahmoudi2024classificationperiodicweavesuniversal}, and to a limited extent, 3-periodic entanglements of filaments \cite{periodic_ent_II,purcell2024,PANAGIOTOU2015533,Barkataki_2024} have been investigated in different contexts.
+Modelling systems of entangled filaments using periodic boundary conditions (that is, using periodic unit cells) is a useful way to reduce the complexity of extended three-dimensional structures.
+This is a natural restriction for crystalline structures, but it remains useful for understanding less symmetric systems such as polymer melts \cite{tzoumanekas_theodorou}.
+Geometric and topological characterisations of 1-periodic, 2-periodic \cite{grishanov2007,grishanov2009_part_1,grishanov2009,diamantis2023equivalencedoublyperiodictangles,fukuda2023,fukuda2024constructionweavingpolycatenanemotifs,mahmoudi2024classificationperiodicweavesuniversal}, and to a limited extent, 3-periodic entanglements of filaments \cite{periodic_ent_II,purcell2024, purcell2025, PANAGIOTOU2015533,Barkataki_2024} have been investigated in different contexts.
+Among these, notable studies include \cite{PANAGIOTOU2015533} and \cite{Barkataki_2024}, where measures of entanglement complexity such as the \textit{periodic linking number}, the \textit{cell Jones polynomials} and the \textit{periodic Jones polynomial} have been defined and used to analyse entanglement in textile motifs and polymer melts.
 Key questions arise as to how tangled a structure is, and which configuration is considered to be the least entangled state.
-For example, Fig. \ref{fig:various_tangles} shows two distinct 3-periodic arrangements of straight or curved filaments.
-Intuitively, the configuration in Fig. \ref{fig:pi_plus_extended} is less tangled than the one of Fig. \ref{fig:1p6on2_to_the_6_extended}, and it is this idea that we want to formulate in a rigorous setting.
+For example, figure \ref{fig:various_tangles} shows two distinct 3-periodic arrangements of straight or curved filaments.
+Intuitively, the configuration in figure \ref{fig:pi_plus_extended} is less tangled than the one of figure \ref{fig:1p6on2_to_the_6_extended}, and it is this idea that we want to formulate in a rigorous setting.